sleepers-anonymous/zscore/README.md

 Installing
 ----------

-First, install the dependencies:
+First, install the dependencies listed in requirements.txt

-- pytz
-- numpy
-- matplotlib
-- django
-- south
-- django-extensions
-- pylibmc

 Next, follow the usual steps to installing a Django app: